What Is Coronavirus And What Employers Should Do About It

 Recognizing the threat and taking preventive measures

-The World Health Organization has declared the coronavirus outbreak a Public Health Emergency of International Concern (PHEIC), and accordingly, world governments have started imposing quarantines and taking preventive measures to stop the outbreak.
+The World Health Organization has declared the coronavirus outbreak a Public Health Emergency of International Concern (PHEIC).
+Accordingly, world governments have started imposing quarantines and taking preventive measures to stop the outbreak.

-Similarly, employers around the world also need to plan and adopt appropriate measures to make sure that their employees and their workplaces are protected and safe from the deadly virus.
+Similarly, employers worldwide also need to plan and adopt appropriate measures to make sure that their employees and their workplaces are protected and safe from the deadly virus.

 If you are an employer, here are some steps you must take to prevent the spread of the coronavirus among your employees -